Halcyon-LLC/zeta-software/readme.md

     You have to choose what python version management tool and dependency management tool use, but **pyenv** and **poetry** are recommended.
 This instruction is going to assume you are using pyenv and poetry.\
     Once you have pyenv, install python version **3.8.12** by `pyenv install 3.8.12`.\
+    *If pyenv fails to install, please ensure your meet the [system requirements](https://github.com/pyenv/pyenv/wiki#suggested-build-environment).*\
     Then create a python virtual environment by `python -m venv .venv`.
     Make sure your virtual environment is using python 3.8.12 and your file structure should look like the following.